gitacoco/major_studio/P2_Qualitative_datavis/README.md

 1.2 [xeno-canto, Sharing bird sounds from around the world](https://www.xeno-canto.org/)

 www.xeno-canto.org is a website for sharing recordings of sounds of wild birds from all across the world.
 Xeno-canto has plentiful voice recordings of birds.
-We could query it by Scientific name or Common name of a bird and get the response of recodings and their sono in JSON format, which could be got from The IUCN Red List's API.
+We could query it [API](https://www.xeno-canto.org/explore/api) by a Scientific name or Common name of a bird and get the response of recodings and their sono in JSON format, which could be got from The IUCN Red List's API.
 ```JS
 //An example of recording object(excerpts)
  {